ADLab-AutoDrive/BEVFusion/README.md

-# Code of BEVFusion: A Simple and Robust LiDAR-Camera Fusion Framework.
+# BEVFusion: A Simple and Robust LiDAR-Camera Fusion Framework.

-This paper focuses on LiDAR-camera fusion for 3D object detection.
+This [paper](https://arxiv.org/abs/2205.13790) focuses on LiDAR-camera fusion for 3D object detection.
 If you find this project useful, please cite:

 ```bash
 @article{liang2022bevfusion,